 Sunscreen and sunblock contain SPF while tanning lotions and oils do not.
 Tanning deliberately in the sun or subjecting the skin to the concentrated UVA and UVB rays from tanning beds can cause patients to develop premature signs of aging and make the skin more likely to develop cancer cells.

 Salons and gyms that feature tanning facilities often require users to sign a waiver stating they understand the risks to their health.
-Dr. Snodgrass works to educate her Virginia and Chevy Chase, MD patients on the dangers of this activity.
+Dermatologist, Dr. Alexandra Snodgrass, works to educate her Virginia and Chevy Chase, MD patients on the dangers of this activity.

 Skin Cancer Treatment